sumito3478/aprikot-plugin-api/README.md

-# aprikot-boilerplate
+# aprikot-plugin-api

-This software is a boilerplate project for sbt.
+A plugin architecture API for aprikot library.

 This software is in early development and not well documented, but has some documentation comments in the source and with sbt doc, you can generate